-In the event that scholars misbehave and do not abide by the principles outlined in the Guidelines for Behavior, Phoenix Charter Academy will use the "restorative practices" approach to discipline.
-Restorative practices are grounded in "restorative justice," a new way of looking at wrongdoing that focuses on repairing the harm done to people and relationships rather than on punishing offenders.
-Restorative practices are based on the belief that human beings are happier, more cooperative and productive, and more likely to make positive changes in their behavior when those in positions of authority do things with them, rather than to them or for them.
-The most critical function of restorative practices is restoring and building relationships.
-Scholars, and Staff must meet with those they have wronged, explore what happened, and make necessary amends.
-The restorative practices process can happen in groups as small as three and as large as a whole class.
-Phoenix Springfield has long utilized circles as a way to restore breaks in relationships, and is increasingly a school that utilizes restorative practices more expansively.
-Restorative practice is about strengthening and building relationships and social connections to promote accountability and responsibility and to repair harm when relationships break down through wrongdoing, mistakes and misunderstandings.
+In the event that scholars misbehave and do not abide by the principles outlined in the Guidelines for Behavior, Phoenix Charter Academy will respond using Restorative Practices.
+Restorative Practices is grounded in Restorative Justice, which focuses on repairing the harm done to people and relationships rather than on punishing offenders.
+Restorative Practices are based on the belief that human beings are happier, more cooperative and productive, and more likely to make positive changes in their behavior when those in positions of authority do things with them, rather than to them or for them.
+The most critical function of Restorative Practices is restoring and building relationships.
+Scholars and staff must meet with those they have wronged, explore what happened, and make necessary amends.
+The Restorative Practices process can happen in groups as small as three and as large as a whole class.
+Phoenix Charter Academy d uses Circles as a way to restore breaks in relationships.
+Restorative Practices are about strengthening and building relationships and social connections to promote accountability and responsibility and to repair harm when relationships break down through wrongdoing, mistakes, and misunderstandings.

-Restorative Practice Principles
+Restorative Practices Principles

-1. Restorative Practices focuses on harms rather than rules or persons and the consequent needs of victims (affected by harm), and communities.

-- 2. Restorative Practices addresses obligations of the offender (inflicting the harm) resulting from those harms, as well as the community's obligations to both victims and offenders. - 3.
-Restorative Practices uses inclusive, collaborative processes. - 4.
-Restorative Practices involves all individuals (victims, offenders, adult supporter, scholars, staff, and faculty) who have a legitimate stake in a given situation. - 5.
-Restorative Practices seeks to put right the wrongs that have been done, so that victims feel safe and valued, and offenders feel restored to the school community.
+- 1. Restorative Practices focus on harms rather than rules or persons and the consequent needs of victims (affected by harm), and communities. - 2.
+Restorative Practices address obligations of the offender (inflicting the harm) resulting from those harms, as well as the community's obligations to both victims and offenders. - 3.
+Restorative Practices use inclusive, collaborative processes. - 4.
+Restorative Practices involve all individuals (victims, offenders, adult supporters, scholars, school staff) who have a legitimate stake in a given situation. - 5.
+Restorative Practice seek to put right the wrongs that have been done, so that victims feel safe and valued, and offenders feel restored to the school community.

-The Goals of Restorative Practice
+The Goals of Restorative Practices